Universal-Team/LeafEdit/README.md

 # LeafEdit

-This is a work in progress Animal Crossing: New Leaf Save Manager & Editor for the Nintendo 3DS!
+This is a work in progress Animal Crossing: New Leaf & Wild World Save Manager & Editor for the Nintendo 3DS and Nintendo DS!

+This Project has been made with [Universal-Core](https://github.com/Universal-Team/Universal-Core).

-## Building
+## Compilation
-To build LeafEdit, you need:
-- devkitARM
-- Libctru
-- Citro2D
-- Citro3D
-- 3ds-libjpeg-turbo

-You can get all those things with Pacman by running: `pacman -S 3ds-dev 3ds-libjpeg-turbo --noconfirm`.
-You also need Bannertool & Makerom.
+To build LeafEdit from source, you need devkitARM installed along with libctru, 3ds-curl, 3ds-libjpeg-turbo and 3ds-libarchive.
+To get these you can run `pacman -S 3ds-dev --noconfirm`, then `pacman -S 3ds-curl --noconfirm`, `pacman -S 3ds-libjpeg-turbo` and lastly `pacman -S 3ds-libarchive --noconfirm`.
+Now that you have everything installed, you just need to run clone the repository and run `make`.

 ## Credits
 ### Main Developers